List of Isma'ili imams: Nizari

-Following the death of Shams al-Din Muhammad, the Nizari Isma'ili split into two groups: the Mu'mini Nizari (or, Muhammad-Shahi Nizari) who considered his elder son Ala al-Din Mu'min Shah to be the next Imam followed by his son Muhammad Shah, and the Qasimi Nizari (or, Qasim-Shahi Nizari) who consider his younger son Qasim Shah to be the next Imam.
+Following the death of Shams al-Din Muhammad, the Nizari Isma'ili split into two groups: the Mu'mini Nizari (Muhammad-Shahi Nizari) who considered his elder son Ala al-Din Mu'min Shah to be the next Imam followed by his son Muhammad Shah, and the Qasimi Nizari (Qasim-Shahi Nizari) who consider his younger son Qasim Shah to be the next Imam.

 Mu'mini

-Following the dissapearence of Amir Muhammad al-Baqir, some of the Mu'mini Ismaili believed he had gone into occultation.
+Following the disappearance of Amir Muhammad al-Baqir, some of the Mu'mini Ismaili believed he had gone into occultation.
 The Mu'mini Ismaili sect died out by the start of the 20th century.

 Qasimi

 The Qasimi Nizari Ismaili Imams have used the Aga Khan title since 1817.